-Performance criteria Target Results Data source Data limitations A focus on quality and informed student choice is maintained in the higher education system. nuality and undergraduate ACHIEVED.
-80% of undergraduate tudent choice is teaching quality students rated the naintained in the at their institution teaching quality at their institution positively.
+Performance criteria Target Results Data source Data limitations A focus on quality and informed student choice is maintained in the higher education system.
+At least 81% of undergraduate students rate the teaching quality at their institution positively.
+TARGET NOT ACHIEVED.
+80% of undergraduate students rated the teaching quality at their institution positively.
+Results for this measure have historically varied between 79% and 82%.
+The decline between 2015 and 2017 should not be considered to represent a trend.
 Student Experience Survey 2017, part of the Quality Indicators for Learning and Teaching initiative.
 2017 calendar year.
 Future earnings data made available on the Quality Indicators for Learning and Teaching website.
 TARGET NOT ACHIEVED.
 Implementation is taking longer than expected and the future earnings data is not yet available on the Quality Indicators for Learning and Teaching website. www.qilt.edu.au Increase student participation in higher education, including by previously under represented groups.
 Continued growth in the number and proportion of low SES and Indigenous undergraduate students.
 ACHIEVED.
 There has been continued growth in the number and proportion of low SES and Indigenous students from 2016 to 2017.
 Higher Education Student Data Collection.
 2017 calendar year.